 Azusa Pacific University is an evangelical Christian university committed to God First and excellence in higher education.
-With 57 bachelor’s degrees, 40 master’s degrees, 14 certificates, 10 credentials, and 9 doctoral programs, the university offers its more than 10,000 students a quality education on campus, online, and at seven regional centers throughout Southern California.
+With 61 bachelor’s degrees, 40 master’s degrees, 17 certificates, 11 credentials, 8 doctoral programs, and 4 associate degrees, the university offers its more than 10,000 students a quality education on campus, online, and at seven regional centers throughout Southern California.

 Azusa Pacific University (APU) is accredited by the Western Association of Schools and Colleges (WASC).

 APU has 13 professional accreditations (PDF), which are listed below: